 During pregnancy, many people tend to enjoy the nine month break from periods.
-Some say it’s the best part of pregnancy (besides the part where you get a baby, of course!)
+Some say it’s the best part of pregnancy (besides the part where you get a baby, of course)!
+We're all for period positivity, but hey - sometimes a break can be nice.

 But what about after giving birth?
 When can you expect your period to return, and when can you safely return to using a menstrual cup after pregnancy?